 Passport & Visa Requirements

-- U.S. passport holders must obtain a visa for entry into Italy for programs of longer than 90 days.
-Please consult the website of the Consulate of Italy in Detroit or your Education Abroad Advisor for more information.
+- U.S. passport holders must obtain a visa for studying past 90 days in Italy.
+Please consult the Italian Embassy's website or your Education Abroad Advisor for more information.
+Students should pay careful attention to the amount of time required to obtain a visa.
 Students should pay careful attention to the amount of time required to obtain a visa.
 It is strongly suggested that students work with a visa expediting service, such as A Briggs or VisaHQ to obtain the visa.

 All participants of this program will be enrolled in Travel Medical Insurance for the duration of the program.
 Participants wishing to travel before or after the official program dates are strongly encouraged to purchase additional coverage for the extended travel dates.
 Please see the UK Education Abroad Health & Safety website for more information.